 What is the difference between standards-based grading practices and traditional grading practices?

 What is the purpose of report cards/grades?

 How will I know if my child is successful or if he/she needs more support?

 What role does homework play in determining a student’s proficiency level?
 How is homework used to assess students learning?

 Since homework and other factors are not included in communicating a student’s proficiency, how will parents know how a child is doing in class before reports come home?

 Can a student be advanced in the first reporting out period?

-What is the school district doing to help teachers prepare for this transition?
+What is the school district doing to help teachers refine their reporting practices?